miner7222/GAP/README.md

 ## Description

-This is the Xposed side of the Lenovo Super Resolution port.

-It patches Lenovo Game Assistant at runtime and includes **GAP** (`Game Assistant Plus`), the app used to manage which games are enabled for Super Resolution / Frame Interpolation.
+This module hooks Lenovo Game Assistant to manage which games are enabled for Ultra HD Vision.

-It also keeps Lenovo's Game Helper resource metadata aligned with the rebuilt package, widens selected region-gated feature paths where needed.
+It also widens selected region-gated feature paths where needed.

-This module is meant to be used together with **LSRPort**.
+This module is meant to be used together with **SRFI Unlocker**.

 ---